nischalg8/Pulchowk_Campus_Network_Design/README.md

 The design follows a three-tier hierarchical model.

 **Core Layer** — R-Core in the CIT server room maintains OSPF adjacencies with all four ABRs.
-R-BorderRouter sits between R-ISP and R-Core, redistributing the BGP default route into OSPF so all campus areas reach the internet.
+R-BorderRouter sits between R-ISP and R-Core, redistributing the static default route into OSPF so all campus areas reach the internet.

 **Distribution Layer** — Each area has one ABR that exchanges summarised routing information between its area and the backbone.